 Congratulations to Evangeline, ALRA is delighted to have yet another of our students deemed worthy of this award.
 The award will take effect in August following the completion of her studies at ALRA.

-In other news, Evangeline will be performing her original play Think at the ALRA South Theatre on 1st and 2nd June at 7.30pm and then at The Annexe, Paradise Green, Edinburgh from 5th to 12th August as part of the Edinburgh Fringe Festival.
+In other news, Evangeline will be performing her original play Think at Theatre 503 on Monday, 24th July and then at The Annexe, Paradise Green, Edinburgh from 5th to 12th August as part of the Edinburgh Fringe Festival.
 The cast includes other ALRA South students; second years Maddie Coles, Stefan Race, Romario Simpson and third year Ebony Wong.

 More news on this in the summer.